 5. Educate to prevent inadvertent sharing

-While there are exceptions (the rare employee who sells their credentials to the dark web), for the most part, breaches that happen as a result of internal mistakes are accidental.
+While there are exceptions (the rare employee who sells their credentials to the dark web), for the most part, breaches that arise from internal mistakes are accidental.
 One way to avoid these types of breaches is to ensure your employees are proactively aware of who can see their information.
 This means educating employees about the risks associated with working with confidential information in public places where their screens can be viewed, walking away from their devices without locking them, and sharing specific types of information about themselves on social media.

 6. Establish a comprehensive Intelligent Identity and Access Security Policy